Compensation for Hotels /Restaurants under the Infection Protection Act

 Regional Court decides in Favour of the Insured

-Conclusion and legal expertise
+Conclusion and Legal Expertise

-In order to contain the spread of the coronavirus (SARS-CoV-2), it is currently necessary for all citizens to stay at home as much as possible.
+To contain the spread of the coronavirus (SARS-CoV-2), it is currently necessary for all citizens to stay at home as much as possible.
 Nevertheless, it is essential to be able to provide legal advice.
 The lawyers of the law firm Schlun & Elseven with offices in Cologne, Aachen and Düsseldorf and conference rooms in Hamburg, Stuttgart, Munich, Berlin and Frankfurt are available to you personally under normal circumstances throughout Germany.